57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 }
 ```

-Comparing a program with and without a hash function, we find that using Solana’s hash function to compute a hash value consumes approximately **200 CU**.
+Comparing a program with and without a hash function, we find that using Solana's hash function to compute a hash value consumes approximately **200 CU**.

-**Function Calls**
+#### Function Calls

 Function calls are essential in programming.
 Below is an example of analyzing the CU consumption of calling a function: